-Mastering Customer Lifetime Value on Amazon [Updated for 2022]
+Mastering Amazon Customer Lifetime Value [Updated for 2022]

 Brands, big and small, are increasing their advertising budgets on Amazon.
 As a result, there is fierce competition for ad space and rising prices.
 In addition, aggregator firms are acquiring Amazon Sellers and they too are wielding large ad budgets.